openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_ocp_route_design.rst

 Overview
 --------

-OpenShift Origin [1]_ is an open source cloud application development and hosting platform that automates the provisioning, management and scaling of applications.
+`OpenShift Origin`_ is an open source cloud application development and hosting platform that automates the provisioning, management and scaling of applications.